-Border Inspection Posts (BIPs) are operated by local authorities who are responsible for the health controls of goods coming into the UK via seaports and airports.
-BIPs are based at several locations throughout the UK and employ the official veterinary surgeons (OVSs) and official fish inspectors (OFIs) who carry out all consignment checks.
+Border Control Posts (BCPs), formerly known as Border Inspection Posts (BIPs), are operated by local authorities who are responsible for the health controls of goods coming into the UK via seaports and airports.
+BCPs are based at several locations throughout the UK and employ the official veterinary surgeons (OVSs) and official fish inspectors (OFIs) who carry out all consignment checks.
 Their role is to check that imports of all live animals and products of animal origin (POAO) conform to regulations and are accompanied by the appropriate documentation.

 Specified Risk Material